 - Dual-clutch automatic: This automatic transmission type depends on a pair of clutches to engage the gears.

-Some benefits of an automatic transmission include:
+Pros of an automatic transmission

 - Easier to drive.
-Because it takes practice to learn to drive a stick shift, most people are more comfortable driving a vehicle with an automatic transmission.
+Because it takes practice to learn to drive a stick shift, many people are more comfortable driving a vehicle with an automatic transmission.
 They're simply easier to learn how to drive.
 In addition, drivers can keep both hands on the wheel, allowing for better control.